jwarford1/BestBuyExam/README.md

 * open 3 terminals

 ### Start as selenium as the hub
+In a terminal window run:
  java -jar selenium-server-standalone-3.6.0.jar -role hub

 ### Register a node as chrome driver
+In a terminal window run:
 java -Dwebdriver.chrome.driver="chromedriver" -jar selenium-server-standalone-3.6.0.jar -role webdriver -hub   http://localhost:4444/grid/register -port 5566

 #### To confirm the setup go to the grid console
    http://localhost:4444/grid/console

+In a terminal window run:
 ### To run
  mvn clean test -Dbrowser=“chrome"